rabbit-castell/GKV-CSE/README.md

 ## How to Use

-* **Offline:** You can download the entire repository for offline use without any restrictions.
+* **Offline:** You can download the entire repository for offline use.
 * **Exam Prep:** Cross-reference PYQs against the official syllabus to identify recurring questions and high-weightage topics.

 > [!TIP]
-> **Need the lab software?** Check the `README.txt` files inside the specific `Practicals` folders for direct, safe download links to required compilers and tools (like Keil or Proteus).
+> **Need the lab software?** Check the `README.txt` files inside the specific `Practical` folder for download links regarding required compilers and tools (like Keil or Proteus).

 ---

 ## How to Contribute

-This repository grows when people share.
 To add missing, new or cleaner files:

 1. **Fork** this repository.
 2. **Upload** your files to the correct semester and subject folder.